bazelbuild/starlark/spec.md

 Strings are totally ordered lexicographically, so strings may be compared using operators such as `==` and `<`.
-(Beware that the UTF-16 string encoding is not order-preserving.)
+(Beware that the UTF-16 string encoding is not order-preserving with respect to code point values.)

 Strings are _not_ iterable sequences, so they cannot be used as the operand of a `for`-loop, list comprehension, or any other operation than requires